Choosing the Best Glacier Kayaking Experience in Seward

 What about Holgate or Northwestern?

-Guests will find discounted trips offered to Holgate Glacier and Holgate Arm because this area is closer to Seward, and therefore cheaper to access.
-Holgate Glacier is significantly smaller than Aialik Glacier and doesn’t calve as often, so we’ve found that it doesn’t provide a comparable guest experience.
-If you’re already putting in the time and resources to make the trip out to Kenai Fjords National Park, we recommend heading to Aialik Glacier for the most awe-inspiring and memorable glacier experience.
+Guests may see discounted trips to Holgate Glacier and Holgate Arm because they are closer to Seward and cheaper to access.
+However, Holgate Glacier is much smaller than Aialik Glacier and calves less often, so it doesn’t offer the same experience.
+If you’re visiting Kenai Fjords National Park, we recommend Aialik Glacier for the most awe-inspiring and memorable trip.

-We have chosen not to run day trips to Northwestern Fjord because the water taxi ride to access this area can be up to 6 hours roundtrip, which is too long for most people.
-If you’ve come all the way to Alaska to go kayaking, let’s get to the paddling!
-We do run multi-day trips in Northwestern Fjord; since it takes so many resources to travel that far, we like to stay a while once we’re out there.
+We don’t run day trips to Northwestern Fjord because the 6-hour round-trip water taxi ride is too long for most people.
+If you’ve come to Alaska to kayak, we’d rather spend the time paddling.
+We do offer multi-day trips there since it takes significant effort to reach.

-After 40 years in business, and many tour offerings over the decades, Kayak Adventures has consistently had the best guest feedback from our Aialik Glacier Day Trip.
-This is our number one factor in deciding where to focus our energy, and we look forward to sharing this place with you.
+After 40 years of guiding, we’ve consistently received the best feedback from our Aialik Glacier Day Trip.
+That’s why we focus our energy there and look forward to sharing it with you.